 We operate large and complex information systems that contain significant amounts of client data.
 As a routine element of our business, we collect, analyze and retain substantial amounts of data pertaining to the non-clinical studies we conduct for our clients.
+Unauthorized third parties could attempt to gain entry to such information systems to steal data or disrupt the systems or for financial gain.
+Like other companies, we have on occasion experienced, and will continue to experience, threats and incursions to our data and systems, including malicious codes and viruses, phishing, business email compromise and social engineering attacks or other cyber-attacks.
+The number and complexity of these threats continue to increase over time.

-Unauthorized third parties could attempt to gain entry to such information systems to steal data or disrupt the systems.
-While we have taken measures to protect them from intrusion, in March 2019, we detected evidence that an unauthorized third party, who we believe was well resourced and highly sophisticated, accessed certain of our information systems and copied data.
+While we have taken measures to protect our information systems from intrusion, in March 2019, we detected evidence that an unauthorized third party, who we believe was well resourced and highly sophisticated, accessed certain of our information systems and copied data.
 We worked with a leading cyber security firm to assist in our investigation and coordinated with law enforcement authorities.
 Our investigation indicated that the affected information included client information.